(Full time / Part time) 2021 start

 Global Development MA

-This programme examines political, economic, and socio-cultural transformations in the Global South and interrogates the dynamics, challenges and opportunities confronting its societies.
+This course examines political, economic, and socio-cultural transformations in the Global South and interrogates the dynamics, challenges and opportunities confronting its societies.

 You’ll learn about the experiences and viewpoints of people and nations of the Global South regarding development issues, as well as the inter-relationships between global, national and local actors in contested strategies for development.

-You’ll explore debates and controversies at the centre of contemporary development challenges and analyse both the theories and realities of development, to understand the different approaches, practices and discourses involved.
+This course will enable you to gain advanced insights into debates and controversies at the centre of contemporary development challenges.
+You can also analyse both the theories and realities of development to understand the different approaches, practices and discourses involved.

 School of Politics and International Studies